-In order to enhance the effectiveness and efficiency of the Greenville Police Department, the Canine (K-9) Services Unit provides highly trained canine team(s) to protect persons and property in Greenville, and increase the safety of Officers confronting any suspect(s) who may represent a threat.
+In order to enhance the effectiveness and efficiency of the Greenville Police Department, the Canine (K-9) Services Unit provides highly trained canine team(s) to protect persons and property in Greenville, and increase the safety of Officers confronting any suspect(s) representing a threat.

-Canine teams are a valuable tool in law enforcement used for criminal apprehension, building searches, area searches, evidence detection, narcotics or explosive detection, tracking missing persons, tracking fleeing persons, crowd control, and for promoting favorable public relations.
+Canine teams are a valuable tool in law enforcement.
+They are used for criminal apprehension, building searches, area searches, evidence detection, narcotics or explosive detection, tracking missing persons, tracking fleeing persons, crowd control, and for promoting favorable public relations.

-The Greenville Police Department K-9 Services Unit consist of 4 dog teams.
+The Greenville Police Department K-9 Services Unit consist of 6 dog teams.
 The unit is under the direction of Lt.
-Greg Smith and is assigned to the Field Operations Division.
-The dog teams work assigned shifts supporting uniformed patrol officers in their daily patrol activities.
-Unlike patrol officers, the dog teams are not assigned to a regular beat and can work the entire city.
+Mike Austin, assigned to the Field Operations Division.
+The dog teams work regular shifts supporting uniformed patrol officers in their daily patrol activities.
+Unlike patrol officers, the dog teams are not assigned to a beat and can work the entire city.

 The police dogs go through a 600 hour training course with their handlers before they are allowed to work the streets.
 After the initial training course, the dog and handler are then certified through the North American Police Work Dog Association (NAPWDA).
 This is a yearly certification that the dog team must pass in order to continue working in the community.
 Dog teams train 10 hours per week to maintain their keen skills.

-K-9's Rocky, Valor, Ghost, and Saber are dual purpose patrol dogs.
+K-9's Rocky, Valor, Saber, Leo and Sarge are dual purpose patrol dogs.
 These dogs are skilled at drug detection, tracking, building searches, article searches, handler protection, aggression control and obedience.
+Leo's dual purpose has him working with explosive detection units; whereas Scooter solely works in narcotics detection.
 Working hand-in-hand with local, state and federal law enforcement agencies, the K-9 units provide safety and security to the citizens of the City of Greenville.

 K-9 patrol vehicles are equipped with specialized equipment to transport our dogs and keep them safe.
 The vehicles are equipped with alarms that notify the handler of the temperature inside the vehicle to assure the inside of the vehicles are kept at a comfortable temperature for the dog.
 The vehicles are also equipped with remote "door poppers" which allow the handler to release their dog in situations where the handler is in trouble or is being attacked.